Zona do título e menção de responsabilidade

 Termos que regulam o uso, reprodução e publicação

-Use, publication and/or reproduction of records are subject to terms and conditions of the Copyright Act.
-Please consult reference archivist for assistance.
+Use, publication and/or reproduction of records are subject to terms and conditions of the Copyright Act and/or a donor agreement.

 Instrumentos de descrição

 SAFA 626 (old guide GR 90) consists of a fonds description and file listings of the textual records.
-Item descriptions of the photographs are available in Threshold.
+Item descriptions of the photographs are available electronically.

 Instrumento de pesquisa transferido